covit2019/analysis_codes/README.md

 + iris_nn_model.png : Summary of the neural network model
 + train.log : log of training for each epoch
 + learning_curve.png : learning curve
-+ iris_nn_outputs.csv : input features and the output of activation functions for each node of hidden layers and prediction results in the neural netwrok for each sample.
++ iris_nn_outputs.csv : input features and the output of activation functions for each node of hidden layers and prediction results in the neural network for each sample.

 ## <u>2.
-Create PDF and CDF distributions for each node in the trained neural network.</u>
+Create PDF and CDF distributions for each node in the trained neural network</u>
 ### 2.1 Create PDF/CDF distributions (Fill the histograms)
 Due to the number of samples is not large, we handle PDF and CDF distributions as histograms in this analysis.
 To make the PDF and CDF distributions, type the following commands in your terminal